YaZko/rapport_de_ouf/plan.md

 		=> have to make measures to compare stack usage
 		+ We are confident that our transformations keep the semantics => more tests and eventually a formal proof
+	=> we may find better heuristics about which statement should be checked
+			FB: This should be explained in the experiments section
+			FB: Not heuristics : static analysis

 =================================================